All Products

 What do I do if protobuf versions are incompatible?

-Some protobuf versions are not compatible with the *pb2.py files in the current installation package.
-To resolve this issue, regenerate the *pb2.py files manually:
+Some protobuf versions are incompatible with the *pb2.py files in the installation package.
+To resolve this, regenerate the *pb2.py files:

-Use your current version of protoc to generate the code for the corresponding proto files in sequence.
+1. Use your current protoc version to generate code for the proto files.

 Use the Credentials tool to read access credentials

-The following code uses the Credentials tool to read access credentials from environment variables.
+The following code reads access credentials from environment variables using the Credentials tool.